Internet-of-People/mips/MIPs/new-mip_purpose_and_guidelines.md

 ## Auxiliary Files

 MIPs may include auxiliary files such as diagrams or even sample code.
 Such files must be put under the `assets/new` folder during draft and vote phase.
 The editors will move them to the `assets/MIP-<number>` folder and update all references when the MIP is accepted and is assigned a number.
+Always link to these files with a relative path like `../assets/MIP-1/workflow.png`

 ## Transferring MIP Ownership